GGiecold-zz/Cluster_Ensembles/README.md

 * open a terminal console;
 * type in: ```sudo dnf install glibc.i686```.

 This will install the GNU C library that is required to run a 32-bit executable binary with a 64-bit Linux kernel.
 This executable is tasked with hyper-graph partitioning.
-Skipping this step would result in a 'bad ELF interpreter' error message when subsequently trying to run the Cluster_Ensembles package.
+Skipping this step would result in a ```bad ELF interpreter``` error message when subsequently trying to run the Cluster_Ensembles package.

 On a Debian or Ubuntu platform, the following commands should yield the same outcome:
 * open a terminal console;